 Surface transportation activities can hasten the spread of invasive species.
 Road maintenance activities such as mowing, dredging of swales, and plowing can disperse seeds and roots of invasive plants.
+In particular, highway departments often share the soil which is dredged from drainage ditches with local homeowners.
 Properly disposing of soils contaminated with invasive species can slow the propagation of plants that are choking the habitation of native species.

-Another potential vector for the expansion of invasive species is the movement of freight by road, rail, or canal.
+Another potential vector for the expansion of invasive species is the movement of freight by road, rail, or canal, as well as by passenger vehicles.
 Seeds can be carried in cargo or the wheels of vehicles and pests such as the Asian long horn beetle can travel via wood pallets and wood packing material in cargo shipments.
 Other pests can travel in the cargo itself, especially in produce and livestock.
+Transportation of firewood is especially problematic, to the degree that untreated firewood may not be transported more than 50 miles from its origin or source, as prohibited by the NYS Firewood Regulation.